-It is very important to know more about your family history.
+It’s very important to know more about your family history.
 But how do you go about it?
 Do not worry as we’ve got your back.
 The list below entails really good questions that would help you in knowing more about your family; the family way of life, the family origin, how the family has maintained a strong bond over the years and how they plan to instill the same virtues to the future generation.
 This list of random questions to ask can be directed towards your parents, uncle, aunt, grandparents and other close family members.
-Check out our list, you will definitely use them.
+Check out our list, and don’t forget to leave a comment.

 - What are your parents’ full names?